About Me (Barbara Weibel)

 Fisherman lets out a fish creel on the canal

-I walk street after street, wandering, mouth agape at the sights, sounds and smells of this city, which itself is a UNESCO World Heritage Site.
+I walk street after street, wandering, mouth agape at the sights, sounds and smells of this UNESCO World Heritage city.

 Live-aboard fishing boats tied up on the waterfront

-Following the river takes me to the Central Market where I join the throng of pedestrians, bicycles, pedicabs, and motorbikes as the locals shop for their daily fruits and vegetables.
+I follow the river to the Central Market, where I join the throng of pedestrians, bicycles, pedicabs, and motorbikes.
 Here one can buy food, clothing, shoes, tools, cooking utensils – almost anything – and every shopkeeper tries to lure me into their stall, “You come look my shop, Madame?”
 Being on the road for six months has provided me with an easy excuse not to buy anything.
 I simply can’t carry it.

 Enjoying Pho in the front porch of a local home

-It’s no wonder I couldn’t find it.
-Hidden behind a tall block fence, with no sign and hardly an interior light, three women toil in the courtyard in front of their home.
-I poke my head in questioningly and they beckon me inside, motioning for me to sit.
+No wonder I couldn’t find it.
+The restaurant is located in the courtyard of a private home, hidden behind a tall block fence, with no sign and a single bare bulb hanging from the ceiling.
+Three women toil in the smoke-filled space.
+I poke my head in questioningly and they motioning for me to sit.
 The table I choose is adjacent to the front window of what appears to be a living room, however it is filled with women sewing garments on ancient machines.
 As I wait for my meal, people stream in and out of the house, carrying in additional sewing machines and carrying out bundles of finished goods.

 My attention is drawn back to the restaurant.
-In the center of the courtyard sits an old wooden cart, from which all the preparation is done.
-Along the fence, three circular concrete pits hold wood fires that the women continually stoke.
+In the center of the courtyard sits an old wooden cart, from which all the food preparation is done.
+Three circular concrete pits hold wood fires that the women continually stoke.
 Smoke from the wood fires mingles with steam from long steel strainers used to dunk the rice noodles in boiling water.
-From my table across the courtyard I suddenly see that chunks of meat are being added to my Pho.
+From my table across the courtyard I suddenly see that chunks of meat are being added to what is supposed to be my vegetarian Pho.
 Ah… “thoi ang tchao?”
 I say.
 I must have said it correctly because they remove the meat.

 The hotel clerk was right, this is some of the most delicious Pho I have ever eaten.
 Total cost of the meal, including a bottle of water, is $20,000 Dong, or about $1.25.
 After breakfast (brunch?)
 I have a sweet tooth so I go in search of desserts.
 The Vietnamese seem not to be big on desserts but I find one street stall that has coconut and bean pastries.
 I am especially fond of the small cookies that are stuffed with sweet bean paste.
 I have had these somewhere else – in some other country – but cannot remember where.
 No longer hungry I resume my leisurely stroll, taking in the sights.